 Of course.
 You need to be able to use your interpersonal skills in such a way that you don't ruffle too many feathers during disagreements.
 However, that doesn't mean you should just roll over and play dead - far from it.
-Challenging discussions are an important part of everyday teamwork, highlighting factors that might otherwise be missed.
+Challenging discussions are an essential part of everyday teamwork, highlighting factors that might otherwise be missed.

 How Do You Handle Conflict And Disagreements With Colleagues?